Animal Care in Bolivia

 - Start dates: Flexible

-Working with Animals in Mexico with Projects Abroad
+Working on an Animal Care Placement in Bolivia with Projects Abroad

-The Animal Care Project in Mexico is available from two weeks if you don't have time to join us for four weeks or more.
-This project has been selected by our local colleagues as being suitable for shorter durations for both the host community and the volunteer.
-Although you will gain valuable cultural insight and work intensely within the local community please be aware that you may not be able to make the same impact as someone participating for a longer period.
+You can join the Animal Care project in Bolivia for two weeks or more.
+This project has been selected by our local colleagues as being suitable for short term volunteering for both the host community and the volunteer.
+Although you will gain a valuable cultural insight and work intensely within the local community please be aware that you may not be able to make the same impact as someone volunteering for a longer period.